Kathryn Beaumont: Career

 Disney subsequently cast Beaumont in the voice role of Wendy Darling in their following feature, Peter Pan (1953), which began production in 1951.
 In addition to voicing Wendy, Beaumont also served as a performance model for live-action reference to help the animators.
 When performing as Wendy, Beaumont was suspended in the air to simulate flight, although she had a fear of heights.
 When asked how she overcame her fear of heights, Beaumont answered, "[I] gritted my teeth!
 That's about all you can do.
 I thought, 'Oh, well, I have to do what I have to do.'
 So you grit your teeth and you do it."

 Beaumont reprised her voice acting role as Alice in two episodes of the animated series House of Mouse (2001–2003) and as both Alice and Wendy in the 2002 video game Kingdom Hearts.
 In 1998, Beaumont was awarded a Disney Legend award for her voice work on Alice in Wonderland and Peter Pan.

 In 2005, Beaumont retired from acting; the roles of Alice and Wendy were taken over by Hynden Walch.
-She made a brief return to voice acting in 2010 when she voiced Kairi's grandmother in Disney's Kingdom Hearts Birth by Sleep.
-In 2023, Beaumont guest-starred as Alice in the second season of Alice's Wonderland Bakery.
+Beaumont made a brief return to voice acting in 2010 when she voiced Kairi's grandmother in Disney's Kingdom Hearts Birth by Sleep.
+In 2023, she guest-starred as Alice in the second season of Alice's Wonderland Bakery.